TyKo0707/code_auto_complete/README.md

 Thus, using both methods together can provide a more comprehensive understanding of variable relationships.

 ### 5. Analysis
 Here I'll outline the pros and cons I can find, for all the metrics I've used.
+I also want to discuss the best model by my judgment and by evaluation results and how these compare with each other.

+#### Metrics Analysis
 | Metric                             | Pros                                                                                                                                                                                                       | Cons                                                                                                                                                |
 |------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Exact Match**                    | + Great for understanding perfect outputs.                                                                                                                                                                 | - Too strict for varying output lengths and types.                                                                                                  |